Pulsar package API¶

 progress_callback – Optional

-ballmap_batch_size – Optional cap on how many PCA embeddings to process per BallMapper batch.
+ballmap_batch_size – Optional cap on how many projection embeddings to process per BallMapper batch.
 Smaller batches reduce peak RAM at the cost of more Rust crossings.
 None processes all embeddings together.

-rayon_workers – Optional cap for Rayon worker threads used inside Rust ops (PCA grid, BallMapper grid, Laplacian accumulation).
+rayon_workers – Optional cap for Rayon worker threads used inside Rust ops (projection grid, BallMapper grid, Laplacian accumulation).
 Defaults to the library setting when None.

 Returns self for method chaining.